Tawûsî Melek: Tawûsî Melek in Yazidi beliefs and mythology

 The Yazidis consider Tawûsî Melek an emanation of God who is a good, benevolent angel and leader of the archangels, who was entrusted to take care of the world after he passed a test and created the cosmos from the Cosmic egg.
 Yazidis believe that Tawûsî Melek is not a source of evil or wickedness.
 They consider him to be the leader of the archangels, not a fallen nor a disgraced angel, but an emanation of God himself.
 The Yazidis believe that the founder or reformer of their religion, Sheikh Adi Ibn Musafir, was an incarnation of Tawûsî Melek.

 In Yazidi religious folk beliefs, Tawûsî Melek is described as eternal and an eternal light (Tawûsî Melek herhey ye û nûra baqî ye), and in Yazidi mythology, when Tawûsî Melek descended to earth, the seven colours of the rainbow transformed into a seven-coloured bird, the peacock, which flew around every part of earth to bless it, and its last resting place was in Lalish.
 Hence, in Yazidi mythology, the rainbow is linked with Tawûsî Melek and it is believed that he shows his blessing with the sign of rainbow.

-The first Wednesday of Nîsan (Eastern April) every year is believed to coincide with Tawûsî Melek's descending to the earth as light for the renewal of life on earth, adorning of the nature and renewing of the year; therefore, it became a holy day and is the day on which the Yazidi New Year (Sersal) takes place.
+The first Wednesday of Nîsan (Eastern April) every year is believed to coincide with Tawûsî Melek's descending to earth as light, bringing in the New Year with its joyous renewal of life on earth, when Nature burgeons forth anew in Spring.
+It therefore became the holy day upon which Sersal (Yazidi New Year) is celebrated.
 On the eve of the feast, 365/366 lamps are lit as the symbol of the descending of Tawûsî Melek to the earth.
 This number also corresponds to the number of the days in the year.